Lilacs in NH: Why Fall Cuts Cost You Spring Flowers

 The Correct Time to Prune Lilacs

-The best time to prune lilacs is immediately after they finish flowering in late spring, usually in May or early June in New Hampshire.
-At this time, the shrub has completed its bloom cycle and has not yet set buds for the following year.
-By pruning then, you can shape the plant, thin out old stems, and still give it the entire summer to form new buds for next year.
-Waiting even a few weeks too long can risk removing those forming buds, so prompt action after flowering is key.
+The best time to prune lilacs is immediately after they finish flowering in late spring, usually in May or early June here in New Hampshire.
+At that point the shrub has just completed its bloom cycle and hasn't yet set buds for the following year.
+Pruning then lets you shape the plant, thin out old stems, and still leave the entire summer ahead for the lilac to form new flower buds for next year.

 Fall Care Without Cutting